The seasonal event known colloquially as the Yosemite Firefall is perhaps the most impressive natural phenomenon to occur in any US National Park.

 Even if you do not intend to visit Horsetail Falls, reservations will still be required during these dates.
 Reservations must be made through Recreation.gov.

-At 8am PST on Dec 1, 2023, the first 50% of day-use reservations will be available for all three weekends.
+🗓 At 8am PST on Dec 1, 2023, the first 50% of day-use reservations were made available for all three weekends.

-The remaining 50% of reservations will be made available at 8am PST two days prior to the reservation date.
-For example, on Feb 23 reservations can be made for Feb 25.
+⏱ The remaining reservations will be made available at 8am PST two days prior to the reservation date.

-The reservations cost $2 each which is payable at booking.
+💵 Reservations cost $2 each.
 Entrance to the park is paid on arrival unless you already have an Annual National Parks Pass.

 🧗 Yosemite Firefall FAQs